-As students' progress in their learning, they will likely be at a "beginning" (level 1) or "developing" (level 2) on the report card.
+As students progress in their learning, they will likely_be at a "beginning" (level 1) or "developing" (level 2) on the progress report.
 When a student reaches proficiency, they will receive a "proficient" score (level 3).
-Some students may advance beyond proficiency, receiving an "advanced" (level 4) score on the report card.
-Please communicate with your child's teacher regarding when proficiency is expected for each standard on the report card and how you can support development at home.
+Some students may advance beyond proficiency, receiving an "advanced" (level 4) score on the progress report.
+Please communicate with your child's teacher regarding when proficiency is expected for each standard on the progress report and how you can support development at home.